Reinforcing key points

 General comment on selecting a strike price

 Choosing a strike price for a covered call is a subjective decision that every investor must make individually.
 There is no “right” strike price.
 However, there are some guidelines.
-In general, an investor should try to match three things.
+In general, an investor should try to match 3 things.

-- Consider his or her willingness (or lack thereof) to sell the stock.
+- Consider his or her willingness (or lack thereof) to sell the stock

-- Make a 2-part forecast for the stock and time period as described above.
+- Make a 2-part forecast for the stock and time period as described above

-- Consider the probability that the call will be assigned.
+- Consider the probability that the call will be assigned

-Selecting a strike price – if you want to sell the stock
+Selecting a strike price—if you want to sell the stock

 Every investor at some point has a stock they want to sell, and there are many possible reasons that an investor might want to sell.
 However, covered calls can be used to target the goal of selling a stock only when there is “no urgency” to sell.
-Lack of urgency is necessary when using covered calls, because options have expiration dates which are inevitably at some point in the future.
+Lack of urgency is necessary when using covered calls, because options have expiration dates that are inevitably at some point in the future.
 Also, covered calls involve the risk of a stock price decline, so there is no assurance that a covered call will be assigned and the stock will be sold.
 If an investor needs the full cash proceeds from the sale of the stock immediately, then the stock should be sold at the current market price.

 If an investor definitely wants to sell the underlying stock, and is fully willing to assume the risk of not being assigned, then selling a call with a strike price below the current stock or very close to the current stock price is a logical choice, because these calls have relatively high probabilities of being assigned.

-Selecting a strike price – if you are willing to hold or sell the stock
+Selecting a strike price—if you are willing to hold or sell the stock

 Almost every investor has in their portfolio at least one stock that is considered to be a “good long-term hold.”
 Perhaps the stock pays a “good and growing” dividend.
-Perhaps, the cost basis of the stock is very low and selling it would create a large tax liability.
+Perhaps the cost basis of the stock is very low and selling it would create a large tax liability.
 Whatever the reason, there is no desire to sell this stock.
 In fact, there is an emphatic desire to not sell the stock.

 On the surface, selling a covered call against such a stock might seem contradictory to the desire to hold.
 Nevertheless, some investors sell covered calls against such stocks for the purpose of bringing in incremental income.